 The second reason; it’s not professional.

-Banks, merchant services, and vendors are generally not willing to accept a home address as the business address of your LLC.
+Banks, merchant services, and vendors are generally unwilling to accept a home address as the business address of your LLC.

 It’s also very likely that your customers will Google you, and when they do and find a home on Google maps instead of an office, some of them might reconsider the transactions.